 Newt Gingrich

 As House Speaker, Gingrich oversaw passage by the House of welfare reform and a capital gains tax cut in 1997.
 Gingrich played a key role in several government shutdowns, and impeached President Bill Clinton on a party-line vote in the House.
-The poor showing by Republicans in the 1998 congressional elections, a reprimand from the House for Gingrich's ethics violation, and pressure from Republican colleagues resulted in Gingrich's resignation from the speakership on November 6, 1998.
-He resigned altogether from the House on January 3, 1999.
+The poor showing by Republicans in the 1998 congressional elections, a reprimand from the House for Gingrich's ethics violation, and pressure from Republican colleagues resulted in Gingrich's announcing that he would not run for the speakership in the upcoming congress, resigning from the House on January 3, 1999, the same day his term as speaker ended.
 Academics have credited Gingrich with playing a key role in hastening political polarization and partisanship.

 -